 Basecamp Leopard Hill: Our full report

-Opened in 2018, Basecamp Leopard Hill is the newest and most luxurious of the Basecamp Foundation’s safari ...
+Opened in 2018, Basecamp Leopard Hill is one of the newest and most luxurious of the Basecamp Foundation’s ...

 The lounge tent is simply furnished but comfortable, the focal point being a large stone and brick fireplace which creates a cosy atmosphere on cooler evenings.
 Here you can find a couple of large sofas and a low table scattered with photo books.
-There is a selection of board games, a pith helmet or two dotted around and armchairs overlooking the open plains.
-The neighboring dining tent is set up with individual tables and a hot drink station where you can help yourself to tea or an espresso.
+There is a selection of board games, a pith helmet or two dotted around, and armchairs overlooking the open plains.
+The neighboring dining tent is set up with individual tables and a hot drink station where you can help yourself to tea or an espresso throughout the day.

 The six guest tents are well spaced out for privacy, each one overlooking one of three waterholes where animals frequently come to drink.
 The tents are raised on wooden decks with a veranda at the front.
 Each deck area has a small firepit and your room attendant will light a fire in the evening to accompany your sundowner drinks.

-Inside, the tents are surprisingly spacious and attractive, with wooden floors, double bed or twin beds, coffee table and a daybed.
-The décor draws its inspiration from East Africa and India, using traditional wooden carvings and cow hides sitting alongside tapestries, Indian elephant cushions and oriental fabrics.
-Overall we liked it, and felt that the tents did deliver some wow factor, however the styling probably is a little confused – colonial safari camp meets Indian tea shop.
+Inside, the tents are spacious and attractive, with wooden floors, double or twin beds, a coffee table and daybed.
+The décor draws its inspiration from East Africa and India, using traditional wooden carvings and cow hides sitting alongside tapestries, Indian elephant cushions, and oriental fabrics.
 The stand-out feature for us is the retractable roof.
-At the press of a button the fabric roof retracts to reveal the sky, leaving just a thin mosquito net for protection.
-At the back of each tent, the good-sized bathroom has twin washbasins, indoor and outdoor plumbed showers, a hairdryer and complimentary toiletries.
+At the press of a button the fabric roof retracts to reveal the sky, leaving just a thin mosquito net between you and the stars.
+At the back of each tent, the good-sized bathroom has twin washbasins, indoor and outdoor plumbed showers, a hairdryer, and complimentary bathrobes, slippers, wellies, ponchos and toiletries.

 In addition to the four standard tents, Basecamp Leopard Hill has a family tent comprising two separate tents set together on the same wooden deck.
 There is also honeymoon tent which is the furthest tent away from the central area.
 This tent comes with its own private lounge furnished in a similar style to the rest of the camp.

 Activities at Basecamp Leopard Hill revolve around game drives in the Naboisho Conservancy.
-As this is a wildlife conservancy, not the public Maasai Mara National Reserve, the rules are much more relaxed and you are can go on night drives here to look for nocturnal species such as white-tailed mongoose and bush babies.
-We found the guides very pleasant and keen to please, and we certainly saw a lot of wildlife, however we felt they have less experience than guides at the pricier camps, emphasised by their slight tendency to overuse the radio.
+As this is a wildlife conservancy, not the public Maasai Mara National Reserve, the rules are much more relaxed and you can go on night drives with infrared equipment to look for nocturnal species such as white-tailed mongoose and bush babies.
+We found the guides very pleasant and keen to please, and we certainly saw a lot of wildlife, however, we felt they have slightly less experience than some guides at the pricier camps, emphasised by their slight tendency to overuse the radio.

-When you’re weary of game drives and bush walks, you can indulge in a massage in the privacy of your tent.
+When you’re weary of game drives and bush walks, you can indulge in a free 30-minute complementary massage in the privacy of your tent, or pay for a different or longer treatment.
 These are easily booked with the on-site therapist.
-In 2019 these started at around US$40 for 30 minutes.
-The managers told us about plans to build a small spa, however there was no projected date for this at the time of our visit.

 All the Basecamp properties have strong environmental credentials.
 Basecamp Leopard Hill is run entirely on solar power, with no need for a back-up generator.
 The camps also have strong ties with the local community and support a number of charitable initiatives such as the Maa Trust, a women’s cooperative with a range of projects, from traditional beadwork making to the production of local honey.
 The Basecamp Foundation has also been instrumental in setting up and supporting the Koiyaki Guiding School which trains people from the local Maasai community to become safari guides.